ingresso-group/slate/source/includes/_performances.md

 price bands from Ingresso's cached data.
 Note that the cached data can be out of date or not present, and doesn't return seating data, so we do not recommend this in most cases.

+**This data should not be considered as an accurate representation of the current state of availability for a performance.**

 ### Request